muratcansarkalkan/NBAWindowedMode/README.md

 - Copy "plugins" folder and "wndmode.ini" file to your game's root folder.

+## Usage

+- To enable Windowed mode, make sure WINDOWED value in ``wndmode.ini`` is 1.
+To disable, you can change it as 0.

 ## Building on Windows

 - Install [Visual Studio 2017/2022](https://visualstudio.microsoft.com/vs/community/) to your PC.
 It uses Visual Studio Installer.
 Community version is free and you can use that one.
 Check Game development with C++ and Desktop development with C++ options while installing